intbio/gromacs_ff/charmm36-mar2019.ff/README.md

 Here you can see params and comments in ff files citing publications https://github.com/intbio/gromacs_ff/blob/59ed25f0c97e0599fc653bf43c6651d05205dd8a/charmm36-mar2019.ff/toppar_c36_jul18/toppar_water_ions.str#L301

 NOTE also that current NBFIXes reduced precision to 4 digits from 6.

-FOR FUTURE:

-the Aksimentiev NBFIXes CUFIX are available in charmm format (https://www.dropbox.com/s/3v1ng0nwm74qciv/toppar_water_ions_cufix.str?dl=0).
-They would replace both Na Cl and Na - carboxylate and a lot more with repect to standard (which is without NBFIX - i.e. pre Luo and Roux corrections).